zemlni/FacebookPoster/README.md

 ```
 ## Notes
 1. This does not give full access to the Graph API. `FacebookPoster` only asks for the `publish_actions` permissions.
 Extending is easily done with the `RestFB` library.
+2. At the moment, the app will only allow you to post if you are listed as a developer for the facebook app as my app has not yet been approved.
+If you want to be added as a developer for the sake of testing your feature with my app please email me at nikita.zemlevskiy@duke.edu.
+But you should make your own app to have greater control.

 ## Instructions to get a Facebook app set up.
 1. Make a new Facebook App.